zphixon/juggle/README.md

 | `drop`     | drop value                            | value              | hands             |              |
 | `turn`     | switch direction of air               |                    |                   |              |

+Mathematical and boolean operators are converted to infix, i.e. the left operand is popped first, then the right operand.

 ### values

 A value can have several different types: boolean, number, and array.
 Strings